scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 ### No build at all

-You can pull pre-built images from Docker Hub by entering:
+You can pull pre-build images from Docker Hub by entering:

 {% highlight Bash %}
 docker pull jeanjerome/rng-jvm:1.0.0